-Bicycle Comics opened up shop in 2009 with our first book of poetry and comic strips.
-Our books are impeccably edited, printed, and bound in the USA.
-You can buy them from Poetry Slam, Inc. (PSI), Amazon.com, and directly from our hardworking authors.
-Our flights of limericks are now available for immediate download.
-In 2014, we'll publish our first graphic novel.
+A Bicycle book is a work of art, inside and out.
+Our poetry books are impeccably edited, printed, and bound in the USA.
+You can buy them right here on this page, from Poetry Slam, Inc. (PSI), from Amazon.com, and directly from our hardworking authors.
+Our E-books and tasting flights of limericks are available for immediate download.
+In 2017, we've published our first school title.
 Good things are happening!

 A History of Silence is the debut collection from the celebrated Boston slam champion.
 Carrie Rudzinski's confessional, haunting verse lavishes detail on her beloved Midwest even as she chronicles her journeys eastward.
 These are tales of exploration, voyages of the children within each of us striving to love and shelter the adults the world has required us to become.
 E-book includes three never-before-published poems and a new foreword by 2008 NPS Finalist April Ranger!